typelevel/cats-mtl/docs/src/main/mdoc/mtl-classes/handle.md

 def handleWith[A](fa: F[A])(f: E => F[A]): F[A]
 ```

-This function is fully equivalent to `handleErrorWith` from `cats.ApplicativeError` and in general `ApplicativeHandle` is fully equivalent to `cats.ApplicativeError`,
+This function is fully equivalent to `handleErrorWith` from `cats.ApplicativeError` and in general `Handle` is fully equivalent to `cats.ApplicativeError`,
  but is not a subtype of `Applicative` and therefore doesn't cause any ambiguitites.

 Let's look at an example of how to use this function: